bwetherfield/bwetherfield.github.io/_posts/2020-6-27-pandas-music21.md

 ## Putting Together the DataFrame

-Let's take a musical score, represented as a `Stream` object, and read the data we need into a dataframe.
-First we convert each music21 object we encounter into a row of our dataframe using this function.
+Let's take a musical score, represented as a `Stream` object, and read the data we need into a DataFrame.
+First we convert each music21 object we encounter into a row of our DataFrame using this function.

 {%gist b2b396905e467c7d365f52980838a9ca %}

-Next we iterate over our score and populate our dataframe with the collected rows.
-As demonstrated in [this stack overflow answer](https://stackoverflow.com/a/47979665), dataframes can be constructed substantially faster from a list of dictionaries than from sequential append operations.
+Next we iterate over our score and populate our DataFrame with the collected rows.
+As demonstrated in [this stack overflow answer](https://stackoverflow.com/a/47979665), DataFrames can be constructed substantially faster from a list of dictionaries than from sequential append operations.

 {%gist 1368700b66b02ae19557fbf14e22505d %}